Billy Hughes: New South Wales

 Hughes moved to Sydney in about mid-1886, working his way there as a deckhand and galley cook aboard SS Maranoa.
 He found occasional work as a line cook, but at one point supposedly had to resort to living in a cave on The Domain for a few days.
 Hughes eventually found a steady job at a forge, making hinges for colonial ovens.
 Around the same time, he entered into a common-law marriage with Elizabeth Cutts, his landlady's daughter; they had six children together.
 In 1890, Hughes moved to Balmain.
 The following year, with his wife's financial assistance, he was able to open a small shop selling general merchandise.
 The income from the shop was not enough to live on, so he also worked part-time as a locksmith and umbrella salesman, and his wife as a washerwoman.
 One of Hughes's acquaintances in Balmain was William Wilks, another future MP, while one of the customers at his shop was Frederick Jordan, a future Chief Justice of New South Wales.

-Early political career
+Colonial politics

 In Balmain, Hughes became a Georgist, a street-corner speaker, president of the Balmain Single Tax League, and joined the Australian Socialist League.
 He was an organiser with the Australian Workers' Union and may have already joined the newly formed Labor Party.
 In 1894, Hughes spent eight months in central New South Wales organising for the Amalgamated Shearers' Union of Australasia and then won the Electoral district of Sydney-Lang of the New South Wales Legislative Assembly by 105 votes.

-While in Parliament he became secretary of the Wharf Labourer's Union.
-In 1900 he founded and became first national president of the Waterside Workers' Union.
 During this period Hughes studied law, and was admitted as a barrister in 1903.
 Unlike most Labor men, he was a strong supporter of Federation and Georgism.